Click on the image to vote for this site.

 South Dakota about 150 miles long with over 250,00 surface acres.

-Recently I had the opportunity visit with John Cooper the
+Recently I had the opportunity visit with John Cooper the executive

 director for South Dakota Fish and Wildlife Service of, South Dakota.